-Acting Director of Nura Gili - Dr Reuben Bolt
+Director of Nura Gili - Associate Professor Reuben Bolt

-Dr Bolt is Acting Director at Nura Gili, and is a member of the Nura Gili Senior Management Team.
-He is a descendant of the Wandandian and Ngarigo peoples and is the first person of Aboriginal heritage to graduate with a PhD at the Faculty of Health Sciences (Sydney Uni).
-He has 14 years teaching experience in NSW Universities and currently oversees Indigenous Studies plans and programs at UNSW.
-Dr Bolt has worked on various research projects within Aboriginal communities and has developed a research interest in Indigenous Knowledge and Identity.
+Associate Professor Reuben Bolt is the Director of the Nura Gili Indigenous Programs Unit, and leads the Nura Gili Management Team.
+He is a descendant of the Yuin/Wandandian and Ngarigo peoples, and is the first person of Aboriginal heritage to graduate with a PhD at the Faculty of Health Sciences (Sydney Uni).
+He has many years teaching experience in NSW Universities, and currently oversees the operations of Nura Gili.
+Associate Professor Bolt has worked on various research projects within Aboriginal communities and has developed a research interest in Indigenous Knowledge and Identity.

 Scholarship and awards